-C. Scott Baxter.
+Scott Baxter.
 Mr. Baxter has been a director of Kestrel Heat since April 28, 2006.
-Mr. Baxter is currently a senior member of Petrie Partners, an energy investment banking firm, and manages their Houston office.
-Prior to joining Petrie Partners in 2013, Mr. Baxter was Managing Partner of Baxter Energy Partners, a corporate energy M&A advisory firm which he founded.
-He previously held positions including Head of the Americas for J.P.
-Morgan's global energy group, Managing Director in the global energy group at Citigroup (Salomon Brothers) and head of the energy group for Houlihan Lokey.
-Mr. Baxter has 25 years of energy investment banking experience and has been a primary advisor in executing over \$150 billion in corporate energy M&A, restructuring and private equity financing transactions.
-Mr. Baxter has also rendered over 30 independent fairness opinions for boards spanning the upstream to MLP sectors in the energy industry.
+Mr. Baxter is currently Managing Director and Head of Energy for Sagent Advisors, headquartered in New York City.
+Mr. Baxter has over 25 years of energy investment banking experience and has been a primary advisor in sourcing and executing over \$150 billion in corporate M&A, restructuring and equity financing transactions in the energy industry.
+Mr. Baxter also has significant experience advising independent committees of boards including rendering over 30 independent fairness opinions spanning the upstream, downstream and midstream energy sectors including for many MLPs.

+Prior to Sagent, Mr. Baxter had opened and ran the Houston office for Petrie Partners, and prior to that, his career has included serving as Head of the Americas for J.P.
+Morgan's global energy group, Managing Director in the global energy group at Citigroup (Salomon Brothers), founding and running his own firm, Baxter Energy Partners, an upstream energy M&A advisory firm, and serving as head of the energy group for Houlihan Lokey.

 Mr. Baxter holds a B.S. degree in Economics from Weber State University where he graduated cum laude, and received an MBA degree from the University of Chicago Graduate School of Business.
-Mr. Baxter has served as an adjunct professor of finance at Columbia University's Graduate School of Business and been on the President's advisory board for Weber State University since 1996.
+Mr. Baxter has also served as an adjunct professor of finance at Columbia University's Graduate School of Business and has been on the President's advisory board for Weber State University since 1996.

-Mr. Baxter's significant experience as an investor and senior investment banker focused on the energy field, among other factors, led the Board to conclude that he should serve as a director of Kestrel Heat.
+Mr. Baxter's significant experience as an investor and a senior investment banker focused on the energy field, among other factors, led the Board to conclude that he should serve as a director of Kestrel Heat.

 Daniel P. Donovan.
 Mr. Donovan has been a director of Kestrel Heat since April 28, 2006.
 Mr. Donovan was Chief Executive Officer of Kestrel Heat from May 31, 2007 to September 30, 2013 and had been President from April 28, 2006 to September 30, 2013.
 From April 28, 2006 to May 30, 2007 Mr. Donovan was also the Chief Operating Officer of Kestrel Heat.
 Mr. Donovan was the President and Chief Operating Officer of a predecessor general partner, Star Gas LLC ("Star Gas"), from March 2005 until April 28, 2006.
-From May 2004 to March 2005 he was President and Chief Operating Officer of the Partnership's heating oil segment.
+From May 2004 to March 2005 he was President and Chief Operating Officer of the Company's heating oil segment.
 Mr. Donovan held various management positions with Meenan Oil Co.
 LP, from January 1980 to May 2004, including Vice President and General Manager from 1998 to 2004.
 Mr. Donovan worked for Mobil Oil Corp. from 1971 to 1980.
 His last position with Mobil was President and General Manager of its heating oil subsidiary in New York City and Long Island.
 Mr. Donovan is a graduate of St. Francis College in Brooklyn, New York and received an M.B.A. from Iona College.

-Mr. Donovan's in-depth knowledge of the Partnership's business, having been its president and chief executive officer, and his substantial experience in the home heating oil industry, among other factors, led the Board to conclude that he should serve as a director of Kestrel Heat.
+Mr. Donovan's in-depth knowledge of the Company's business, having been its president and chief executive officer, and his substantial experience in the home heating oil industry, among other factors, led the Board to conclude that he should serve as a director of Kestrel Heat.